Bishoy Kamel: Final years and legacy

 Fr.
-Bishoy would later help establish Coptic churches in Jersey City, NJ such as St. George and St. Shenouda which has progressed very well into a big Coptic Church.
+Bishoy would later help establish Coptic churches in Jersey City, NJ such as St. George and St. Shenouda.
 Also, Denver and Houston, and areas of Europe and Australia.
 Although very interested in the spiritual welfare of others, Fr.
 Bishoy was also very concerned with what he felt was his own salvation.
 He displayed an unusual degree of humility.
 Although married for several years to his wife, Angel, both of them remained celibate.
 As a preacher, he regularly cited examples from the Bible, Church history, tradition, and the life of the Saints.
 His voice is described as having been low, almost weak, but was very appreciated by his congregation.
 He wrote religious books, including Under the Feet of the Cross and With Christ Crucified.
 He died in 1979 and is buried in Alexandria.

 In 1976 he was diagnosed with cancer, and after three years of struggling with the illness, he departed peacefully on March 21, 1979.
 His fellow priest Fr Tadros Malaty recalls that the days of his illness, even when he was on his sickbed, were some of the most effective in his entire service, even though Fr Bishoy himself did not perceive it: “God had hidden from [Fr Bishoy’s] eyes the power of his service during his sickness.
 Many people found comfort in their sickness or by troubles merely seeing [him] in pain or hearing about his patience and joy!”